Premiership of Keir Starmer: Economy

 Starmer has suggested that he favours green policies to tackle climate change and decarbonise the British economy.
 He has committed to eliminate fossil fuels from the UK electricity grid by 2030.
 In 2021 Starmer and Rachel Reeves pledged that a Labour government would invest an extra £28 billion per year in green industries; in June 2023 this was changed to £28 billion per year by the middle of their first term of government.

 Since 2022 Reeves has adhered to "modern supply-side economics", an economic policy which focuses on infrastructure, education and labour supply by rejecting tax cuts and deregulation.
 In May 2023, Reeves coined the term "securonomics" to refer to her version of this economic policy, originally in a public address at the Peterson Institute for International Economics.
 It was heavily inspired by the economic policy of Joe Biden, the former president of the United States, particularly his Inflation Reduction Act.

 Securonomics is based on the belief that globalisation has failed to achieve its stated aims and that economies in the Western world must adapt in response.
 Reeves suggested that the active state is part of an "emerging global consensus" which will replace the neoliberal economic consensus, and that economic policy must be driven by the need for security.

 On taking office as Chancellor of the Exchequer, Reeves stated that since there is "not a huge amount of money" her focus will be on "unlocking" private-sector investment, as she believes "private-sector investment is the lifeblood of a successful economy."
 She made her first statement as Chancellor two days later, announcing measures she said were aimed to grow the economy.
 On 29 July 2024 Reeves conducted a spending review, arguing there was a need to make "necessary and urgent decisions" because of an "unfunded" and "undisclosed" overspending of £21.9 billion by the previous Conservative government.
 Among the decisions she made were to axe winter fuel payments for pensioners not receiving pension credit (roughly around 10 million people), which received widespread criticism.
 She also announced the cancellation of several infrastructure projects, and selling surplus public sector buildings and land.
 Reeves' first budget took place on 30 October 2024, which introduced the largest tax rises at a budget since March 1993 and is forecast to set the tax burden to its highest level in recorded history.
+Starmer and Reeves met with senior bondholders including Larry Fink on 21 November 2024.